 To start the process, go to the local zoning commission office and pick up an application to petition for rezoning.
 The application fees vary but can be substantial depending on location.
-In Baldwin County, AL, it costs $500 to rezone 20 acres and $15 per acre above 20.
-In Phoenix, AZ, it costs $8,610 plus $830 per acre.
+With Baldwin County, AL land, it costs $500 to rezone 20 acres and $15 per acre above 20.
+With Phoenix, AZ land, it costs $8,610 plus $830 per acre.
 You will need to know some detailed information about your land such as the parcel number, how it’s currently zoned, and what your proposed use will be that requires rezoning.
 Here's an example of a rezoning application from Charlotte, NC that includes the fees.

 Certain states require rezoning petitions to be published in the local newspaper.
 This is done to inform residents that there's a possible zoning change that may affect them.

 The zoning staff will review the application.
 They will then examine the effects the rezoning will have on the community such as neighbors, public services, and municipal departments.
 They'll also determine if the rezoning falls in line with their long-term plans for the area.
 If the staff can address the issues to their satisfaction, the rezoning request may be granted.
 If they deem the request to be harmful in some way or simply not align with their plans, it may be denied.
 You will receive a written notice disclosing the initial verdict.

 It’s important to the zoning council to listen to the public’s voice.
 In all but a few cases, they'll vote on the rezoning petition at a community meeting that is open to the public.
 Before the vote, residents impacted by the rezoning have a chance to express their support or their opposition to the request.
 The council may recommend approval of the request or denial of it.
 If denied, it’s possible they could grant a variance that better aligns with their planned use for the area.